maclean-lab/model-discovery/data/README.md

     - `clean_x0`: noise added at all time points except the first
     - `clean_x0_lstm_{m}_{n}`: the above data denoised by LSTM which has `n` layers with `m` units

+### Note
+- LSTM-processed data may be removed later